 Inspired by a comment on my previous article, I figured we’d discuss next what can we do about it.

-It turns out we have three main options, like with everything else that’s changing, really:
+We have three main options, like with everything else that’s changing, really.
+We can:

 - Reject it